oktadev/api-security-book/1_03_sanitizing_data/index.md

 While this chapter provides an overview of a few common types of attacks; there are many more out there.

 First, you don’t need to be an expert to prevent these attacks, but you do need to have some knowledge of them.
-The Open Web Application Security Project at [OWASP.org](https://owasp.org) is a great source information and examples on how to secure your application, often in multiple programming languages.
+The Open Web Application Security Project at <a href="https://owasp.org" class="url">OWASP.org</a> is a great source information and examples on how to secure your application, often in multiple programming languages.

 One of the most straightforward means of prevention is not to reinvent the wheel, and use an existing framework.
 Most frameworks contain tools to properly escape values, both on the frontend and backend, when used correctly.